Chinese New Zealanders: Early immigrants (1865–1945)

 Appo Hocton (Chinese name: 王鶴庭) was the first recorded Chinese emigrant to New Zealand, arriving in Nelson on 25 October 1842.
 The first significant immigration to New Zealand took place on the strength of two invitations from New Zealand's Otago goldmining region to potential goldminers from Guangdong in 1865.
 These original goldmining communities suffered discrimination due to racist ideology, the economic competition they represented to the Europeans, and because of the implied 'disloyalty' within their transient, sojourner outlook.
 While many believe there was a 'White New Zealand' policy similar to Australia's, New Zealand never had such a policy openly sanctioned and was open to Pacific Island immigration from its early history.
-However, in the 1880s, openly sinophobic political ideology, especially in the heavily Chinese city of Dunedin, resulted in the New Zealand head tax, also known as the 'Poll Tax', aimed specifically at Chinese migrants.
-Racist violence towards Chinese people in New Zealand followed, such as the tragic murder of Joe Kum Yung by white supremacist Lionel Terry.
+However, in the 1880s, openly sinophobic political ideology, resulted in the New Zealand head tax, also known as the 'Poll Tax', aimed specifically at Chinese migrants.
+Racist violence towards Chinese people in New Zealand followed, such as the murder of Joe Kum Yung by white supremacist Lionel Terry.
 This attack occurred in Haining Street in Te Aro, Wellington, on 24 September 1905, in the centre of what was once was a large Chinatown.
 Despite official barriers, the Chinese still managed to develop their communities in this period, and numbers were bolstered when some wives and children from Guangdong Province were allowed in as refugees just before World War II.

 Significant archives of Chinese communities in Otago were created by Presbyterian reverend Alexander Don in the late 19th century, in his mostly unsuccessful attempts to convert Chinese goldmining communities to Christianity.
 These archives, which form a part of the Ng New Zealand Chinese Heritage Collection, became a UNESCO New Zealand Memory of the World Register in 2017.